 In addition, this program is supported in part by a grant from the Lowell Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

-On April 11, 2012, the Center for Irish Partnerships and the Middle East Center co-sponsored a forum on Peace and Education tentatively entitled “Facing Conflict, Voices from the Field”
+On April 11, 2012, the Center for Irish Partnerships and the Middle East Center co-sponsored a forum on Peace and Education tentatively entitled “Facing Conflict, Voices from the Field.”

 Panelists included Queen’s University Pro Vice Chancellor Dr. Tony Gallagher and Linda Bishai, Senior Program Officer, Academy for International Conflict Management and Peacebuilding at the United States Institute of Peace

-On November 19, 2010, Ireland’s Ambassador to the United States of American, His Excellency Michael Collins visited UMass Lowell with Irish Consul General to Boston, Michael Lonergan, to hear about the various partnership activities UMass Lowell is engaged in with Irish Universities.
+On Nov.
+19, 2010, Ireland’s Ambassador to the United States of American, His Excellency Michael Collins visited UMass Lowell with Irish Consul General to Boston, Michael Lonergan, to hear about the various partnership activities UMass Lowell is engaged in with Irish Universities.

-On November 5, 2010, a delegation from Co.
+On Nov.
+5, 2010, a delegation from Co.
 Donegal, including Mayor Cora Harvey, visited UMass Lowell.
 The delegation discussed areas of possible partnership and collaboration between the University of Massachusetts Lowell and the Northwest of Ireland in relation to higher education.
 Donegal County Development Board and the new Cross-Border Partnership Board identified priority areas for development in the Northwest including enterprise and skills, higher education and research, information technology, the green economy, tourism and natural resources, and culture as a resource.

-Center for Irish Partnerships receives award at the 2010 Irish Echo Golden Bridges Awards
+Center for Irish Partnerships receives award at the 2010 Irish Echo Golden Bridges Awards.

 The Irish Echo is Irish America’s oldest - and biggest-selling newspaper with readers across 50 States.
 In 2010, the Center for Irish Partnerships was honored at the annual Irish Echo Golden Bridges Awards in 2010.
 Chancellor Marty Meehan had been the keynote speaker and honoree in 2008.

-On July 13, 2010, Chancellor Marty Meehan and the directors of the Center for Irish Partnerships travelled to Dublin to participate in the Inauguration of Brian MacCraith as President of Dublin City University.
+On July 13, 2010, Chancellor Marty Meehan and the directors of the Center for Irish Partnerships traveled to Dublin to participate in the Inauguration of Brian MacCraith as President of Dublin City University.
 President’s MacCraith’s first act as President was to sign a formal collaboration agreement with UMass Lowell.